GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 Then it's all set to start writting the `transformation Spark code` which can be found [`here`]().

+Please note that we could have also elaborated our analytic queries in this script as well, as it's shown in this [other project]()

 [Back to Table of Contents](#table-of-contents)
 &nbsp;